casper-ecosystem/cep-78-enhanced-nft/docs/tutorials/getting started/full-installation-tutorial.md

 In this repository, you will find a library and an [example NFT implementation](../../../contract/src/main.rs) for Casper networks.
 This section explains the example contract in more detail.

-There are four steps to follow when you intend to create your own implementation of the NFT contract, as follows:
+There are four steps to follow when you intend to create your implementation of the NFT contract, as follows:

 1. Fork the code from the example repository listed above.
-2. Perform any customization changes necessary on your personal fork of the example contract.
+2. Perform any necessary customization changes on your fork of the example contract.
 3. Compile the customized code to Wasm.
 4. Send the customized Wasm as a deploy to a Casper network.